 Forms

-Keep submit buttons enabled and show clear error messages on submit instead of disabling buttons on incomplete forms.
+Keep submit buttons enabled and show clear error messages on submit instead of silently disabling

 Bad example